Peter Menzel: Biography

 Born in Hartford, Connecticut, Menzel became a professional photographer in 1970 and soon began to focus on high-tech stories, including virtual reality, DNA fingerprinting, micro-machines and solar cars.
 But he has also covered more traditional photojournalistic subjects.
 His work on the Kuwait oil well fires of 1991 ran as a 26-page cover story for German Geo and won a Communication Arts award.

 His photographs have been exhibited at the Nobel Peace Center, Oslo, Norway; The United Nations, the Museum of Science and Industry in Chicago, the National Museum of Natural History, the Museum of Science in Boston, and Visa Pour L'Image, the annual international photojournalism congress in Perpignan, France.

 Menzel and D'Aluisio live in Napa, California.
 They have four adult sons.

 Books

 Material World, A Global Family Portrait

-This epic work of photojournalism centers around family portraits with material possessions of statistically average families around the world and has been excerpted worldwide.
+This work of photojournalism centers around family portraits with material possessions of statistically average families around the world and has been excerpted worldwide.
 (Sierra Club Books, 1994).